Placu95/AC-and-DingNet/how_to_apply_AC_to_this_application.md

 The following image is a rappresantation of this mapping:
 ![](image/mapping_physicalWorld_ac.png)

 Every node of the aggregate program retrieves the data of the physical counterpart from the MQTT server where it publishes them and can comunicate with the other nodes in its neighborhood.

 ## Creation of air quality map

-The idea is that each sensorN share their sensed data with their neighborhood to define air quality in that area.
+From aggregate abstraction PoV, the idea is that sensorNs generate computional field in spatio-time domain that rapresent air quality level in that area.
 It will be possible define different level of air quality to identify areas:
 - to avoid
 - to avoid if possible